 IT FALSIFIES THE UNFCCC OBJECTIVE

 The UNFCCC agreement, which is the legal basis for the annual CoP meetings on climate change, was signed in 1992 and ratified by 197 countries in 1994.
 The following is Article 2, which specifies the agreement's objective:

 The Article unambiguously states that the aim is to avoid dangerous climate change by maintaining GHG concentrations at safe levels.
 It does not mention emissions, and it rejects concentration levels that are unsafe.
 The standard story is therefore a blatant falsification of this critical accord.

-Until a few years ago the media, climate scientists, and educational institutions spread this falsehood by simply claiming that the emissions-reductions story is consistent with UNFCCC Article 2.
+Until a few years ago the media, climate scientists, and educational institutions spread this falsehood by simply asserting that the emissions-reductions story is consistent with UNFCCC Article 2.
 This changed in 2018, when a major Canadian university, in a video series on climate change, told an outright lie about the objective.
 The narrator stated that, "... the ultimate goal [of the agreement] was to stabilize GHG emissions at a level that would prevent dangerous climate change."
-Later that year The Atlantic magazine repeated this lie.
+Later that year The Atlantic magazine repeated this falsehood.
 The New York Times did the same in 2021, and The Guardian followed in 2022.
 For details on this extraordinary media dishonesty see my post, "Black is White: Climate Deception becomes Orwellian".

 IT IGNORES THE DURATION OF THE TEMPERATURE ANOMALY

 The falsification of UNFCCC Article 2 shifted the world's attention from safe GHG concentrations to reduced emissions.
 This permitted concentrations to rise far above their safe levels, resulting in a temperature anomaly that has now reached 1.2°C. The standard story maintains that the global temperature will stabilize when emissions hit net-zero, thereby solving the climate crisis.